ChristophSchmidl/books/README.md

 - [ ] Advances in Financial Machine Learning by **Marcos Lopez de Prado**
 - [ ] Hands-On Machine Learning for Algorithmic Trading: Design and implement investment strategies based on smart algorithms that learn from data using Python by **Stefan Jansen**
 - [ ] Machine Learning for Finance: Principles and practice for financial insiders by **Jannes Klaas**
+- [ ] Data Science from Scratch: First Principles with Python by **Joel Grus**
+- [ ] Mastering Machine Learning Algorithms: Expert techniques for implementing popular machine learning algorithms, fine-tuning your models, and understanding how they work by **Giuseppe Bonaccorso**

 ## Programming